siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 28: Top Ten Grand Prix Sires by Number of Offspring*

 #### Highest Percentage of Grand Prix Horses by Sire
-When looking at the highest percentage of Grand Prix offspring, I only looked at sires with 5 or more offspring total, in order to have a better sample size (although this is obviously still quite small).
-When we look at sires of Grand Prix offspring by the highest percentage versus solely looking at the count, it shakes things up a bit.
+When looking at the highest percentage of Grand Prix offspring, I only looked at sires with 9 or more offspring total, in order to have a better sample size (although this is obviously still quite small).
+When we look at sires of Grand Prix offspring by the highest percentage versus solely looking at the count, it shakes things up a bit (Figure 29).

-The top producer of Grand Prix horses by percentage was Quaterback, who had 4 out of 6 offspring at Grand Prix (66.67%).
-Jazz maintained his second place spot, with 8 out of 13 offspring at Grand Prix (61.54%).
-While Sandro Hit had the highest number of Grand Prix offspring at 12, this was only 50% of the total number of offspring.
+The top producer of Grand Prix horses by percentage was Jazz at 61.5% (8/13 offspring).
+Florencio I and Belissimo M were both at 55.6% (5/9), Sir Donnerhall I (9/18 offspring) Fidertanz (6/12 offspring) were both at 50%.
+While Sandro Hit had the highest number of Grand Prix offspring, this was only 45.8% of the total number of offspring (11/24).
+The rest were Florestan I at 41.7% (5/12 offspring), Hotline at 40% (4/10 offspring), Rotspon at 33.3% (4/12 offspring), Sir Sinclair at 33.3% (3/9 offspring), and Furstenball at 15.8% (3/19 offspring).

 ![Percentage of Grand Prix Offspring by Sire](images/gp-sire-percentage.png)